iobis/manual/formatting.md

 Formatting data can be challenging.
 This section of the manual deals with how to format data for OBIS, beginning with an overview of dataset structure.

 Deciding on your dataset structure is one of the first steps towards getting your data ready for publishing.
-At this step, there are no specific actions you need to do with your data, but it is important to determine which structure best suits your dataset before proceeding.
+At this step, there are different non arbitrary you need to do with your data, but it is important to determine which structure best suits your dataset before proceeding.
 Then, once you have decided on the dataset structure, you can continue formatting your data.

 ## When to use Event Core

 Event Core describes **when** and **where** a specific sampling event happened and contains information such as location and date.
+Event Core is often used to organize your data tables when there are more than one sampling occasion and/or location, and different occurrences linked to each sampling.
+This organization follows the rationale of most ecological studies and typical marine sampling design.
 It covers:

 * When specific details are known about **how** a biological sample was taken and processed.
-These details can then be defined in the eMoF Extension with the newly developed [Q01 vocabulary](https://www.bodc.ac.uk/resources/vocabularies/vocabulary_search/Q01/)
+These details can then be defined in the eMoF Extension with the [Q01 vocabulary](https://www.bodc.ac.uk/resources/vocabularies/vocabulary_search/Q01/)
 * When the dataset contains abiotic measurements, or other biological measurements which are **related to an entire sample** (not a single specimen).
 For example a biomass measurement for an entire sample, not each species within the sample

 Event Core can be used in combination with the Occurrence and eMoF extensions.
 The identifier that links Event Core to the extension is the `eventID`. [`parentID`](identifiers.html) can also be used to give information on hierarchical sampling.